 - Excellent oral and written communications skills, with the ability to convey complex ideas and themes that will be easily understood by Museum visitors and the general public.

 - Genuine curiosity in the curatorial field is required, with a natural interest in discovering new ideas in the virtual and exhibition arena while thinking innovatively regarding the Museum’s collection.

-- Well-versed in how to identify and attract and grow diverse audiences through public engagement and creative outreach.
+- Well-versed in how to identify and attract diverse audiences and grow audiences through public engagement and creative outreach.

 - Knowledge of the role fundraising plays in advancing cultural projects.

 - A demonstrated commitment to values of diversity, equity, and inclusion and employing these values to create a more inclusive, accurate, and representative telling of women’s history.